rico345100/socket.io-file/readme.md

 - Number chunkSize: Size of chunk you sending to.
 Default is 10240 = 1KB.
 Higher value gives you faster upload, uses more server resources.
 Lower value saves your server resources, slower upload.
 - Number transmissionDelay: Delay of each chunk transmission, default is 0.
 0 means no delay, unit is ms. Use this property wisely to save your server resources with chunkSize.
 - Boolean overwite: If sets true, overwrite the file if already exists.
 Default is false, which upload gonna complete immediately if file already exists.
-- Function rename: Rename the file before upload starts.
+- **New from 2.0.1** Function rename: Rename the file before upload starts.
 Return value is use for the name.
 This option is useful to upload file without overwriting concerns.
-Check the details from later example. *New from 2.0.1*
+Check the details from later example.

 ### Events
 SocketIOFile provides these events.

+#### ready (ADDED ON 2.0.12)
+Fired on ready, means after synchronize meta data from client.

 #### start
 Fired on starting file upload.
 This means server grant your uploading request and create empty file to begin writes.
 Argument has: